Argent77/A7-LightingPackEE/LightingPack/readme/readme.txt

 You can choose from a set of predefined lighting configurations or enter the desired values manually.

-If you want to get a general idea on how each setting looks compared to the original, go into the preview folder of this mod and open the file "lighting_preview.jpg" with your graphics viewer or browser.
+If you want to get a general idea on how each setting looks compared to the original, go into the preview folder of this mod and open the file "lighting_preview.jpg" with your image viewer or browser.

+Since version 3.0 of the mod you can also adjust color temperature as well as hue, saturation and lightness.
+The latter set of options have been marked as "Advanced Settings" as they are useful only in specific cases.

 Note: Changes made by this mod will not be visible if you select "Alternative renderer" in the
       graphics options of the games.